ExoMol/exomol.com/README.md

 exomol.com: Description, maintenance,  issues, feature requests, scripts etc

 ## Updates:
+- 5.09.2023: 1H2__ARLR electronic line list for H2 is added, built from an H2 line list by Abgrall et al., Can.
+J. Phys., 72, (1994) 856-865.
-- 5.09.2023L: in 1H2-18O__HotWat78.states and 1H2-17O__HotWat78.states (MARVELised) the original calculated energies are added as the last column, see Polyansky (2017) for details.
+- 5.09.2023: in 1H2-18O__HotWat78.states and 1H2-17O__HotWat78.states (MARVELised) the original calculated energies are added as the last column, see Polyansky (2017) for details.
 - 4.09.2023: HITRAN-HBr Line list is added for 1H-79Br and opacity tables for a natural abundance combination of two main isotopoligues.
 - 4.09.2023: Opacities for HF are added to the Coxon-Hajig line list.
 - 26.08.2023: 1H2__RACPPK.trans: the Einstein coefficients were updated to the correct data from the original publication.
 The previos version used an effective Einstein coefficient for a level as a totoal emission.